realdatadriven/central-set-go/README.md

 **Request Parameters:**
 - `lang`: Language code for response messages
-- `data.distinct--`: Boolean flag to return only distinct records
+- `data.distinct`: Boolean flag to return only distinct records
-- `data.join--`: Join strategy ("none", "all", or specific join configuration)
+- `data.join`: Join strategy ("none", "all", or specific join configuration)
 - `data.table`: Target table name for the query
 - `data.limit`: Maximum number of records to return (pagination)
 - `data.offset`: Number of records to skip (pagination)
-- `data.fields--`: Array of specific fields to return (if not specified, returns all fields)
+- `data.fields`: Array of specific fields to return (if not specified, returns all fields)
-- `data.filters--`: Array of filter conditions with field, condition, and value
+- `data.filters`: Array of filter conditions with field, condition, and value
 - `data.order_by`: Array of sorting specifications with field and order direction
-- `data.pattern--`: Text pattern for full-text search across applicable fields
+- `data.pattern`: Text pattern for full-text search across applicable fields
 - `app`: Application context information

 **Filter Conditions:**